Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 is not an Export success precondition.
 If no export signature hash reaches quorum alignment by the bounded deadline, do not choose the largest non-quorum set; the export retries or expires according to normal transaction rules.
+Closed-ledger apply consumes only the accepted `exportSigSetHash` root.
+A node that times out before accepting a root retries; a node that proceeds assembles from the accepted sidecar map, never from its live collector.
+This avoids successful-but-different export blobs while preserving the bounded wait model.

 Closed-ledger apply must not promote unverified proposal-carried signatures into current-round quorum material.
 It may verify and retain them for a future retry,